centrifugal/centrifugo/docs/content/faq.md

 ### How many connections can one Centrifugo instance handle?

 This depends on many factors.
 Hardware, message rate, size of messages, channel options enabled, client distribution over channels, websocket compression on/off etc. So no certain answer on this question exists.
 Common sense, tests and monitoring can help here.
-Generally we suggest to not put more than 50-100k clients on one node - but you should measure.
+Generally we suggest to not put more than 50-100k clients on one node - but you should measure for your personal use case.

 ### Can Centrifugo scale horizontally?